PoeStack/poestack-sage/docs/road-map.md

 - Add visible version to the UI
 - Switch to icons only in the sidebar
 - Add a general guard panel for ensuring connection
-- Test the Windows installer
+- Test the Windows build

 Steps needed to enter alpha (releases):
 - Figure out how our Sqlite implementation should be used by scripts